-Another potential issue for Congress concerns the accuracy of the Navy's estimated unit procurement cost for the FFG(X), particularly when compared to the known unit procurement costs of other recent U.S. surface combatants.
-As detailed by CBO26 and GAO,27 lead ships in Navy shipbuilding programs in many cases have turned out to be more expensive to build than the Navy had estimated.
-If the lead ship in a shipbuilding program turns out to be intrinsically more expensive to build than the Navy estimated, the follow-on ships in the program will likely also be more expensive to build than the Navy estimated.
+As detailed by the Congressional Budget Office (CBO)31 and the Government Accountability Office (GAO),32 lead ships in Navy shipbuilding programs in many cases have turned out to be more expensive to build than the Navy had estimated.
+If the lead ship in a shipbuilding program turns out to be intrinsically more expensive to build than the Navy had estimated, the follow-on ships in the program will likely also be more expensive to build than the Navy had estimated.